PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations: Design and Implementation

 \begin{list}{-}{} \item{Deck: Most variants use a 52-card deck.} \item{Hand types: Most variants have one, but high/low-split games have two.} \item{Streets: Each specifies whether to burn a card, deal the board, deal the players, draw cards, the opener, the minimum bet, and the maximum number of bets or raises.} \item{Betting structure: Betting limits such as no-limit, pot-limit, or fixed-limit.} \end{list}

+This flexibility in the definition gives PokerKit the ability to describe not only every variant specified in the 2023 World Series of Poker Tournament Rules \cite{2023wsoptourneys} but also esoteric variants, ranging from Greek hold 'em, Kuhn poker, 6-card Omaha, Rhode Island hold 'em, and countless more.

-In addition to the parameters related to the variants, users can supply additional values such as antes (uniform antes or non-uniform antes such as big blind antes), blinds/straddles, bring-ins, and starting stacks.
+In addition to the parameters related to the variants, users can supply additional values, namely automations, antes (uniform antes or non-uniform antes such as big blind antes), blinds/straddles, bring-ins, and starting stacks.